 The Finnish Heritage Agency is also involved in the renovation work that is currently in progress.
 A great deal of the original decor and architecture will be preserved.
 The Stadium’s landmark 72-metre tower is off-limits, as it has protected status.
 They are trying to retain many of the historic details, including doors, signs and some radiators.
 The spaces where old radiators are being restored and reused will be supplied with additional in-ceiling heating as necessary, since the old radiators are not dimensioned to cope with the new heating needs.

 More than 650 Purmo Compacts and Purmo Plan Compacts are being installed in the Olympic Stadium.
-Purmo Compact has a sleek design and is a classic panel radiator for closed hydronic heating systems.
+Purmo Compact has a sleek design and is a classic panel radiator for closed loop water heating systems.
 A premium radiator with a high-quality finish, Purmo Compact offers the market’s widest range.
 Compact is designed for optimal heat output, and comes equipped with side covers and a top grille with childproof attachment.
 Its external valve set-up simplifies installation, and Compact is available in a wide selection of heights, lengths and colours, as well as a great many metallic colours.
 Plan Compact offers the same features as Purmo Compact, but has a stylish and completely flat front panel.
+Plan Compact is currently not sold in Sweden.

 Almost all of the new construction is below ground.
 A service tunnel is being built under the athletics tracks, which can also be used as a warm-up and training track.
 Under the grandstand, a ball court is being built that can also be used as a media centre during major events.
 A great many other training facilities will also be available underground in the future.